-Certificate in Narrative Focused Trauma Care Level II
+Certificate in Narrative Focused Trauma Care Level II – Online

 We believe there is a strong connection between learned theory, personal transformation, and the ability to care for others’ stories with artistry and skill.
 It requires returning regularly to core concepts, continuing your own healing journey, and creating space to practice and receive guidance along the way.
-Our Certificate in Narrative Focused Trauma Care Level II is designed to combine all of these realms to support your growth as a story practitioner within your particular context of ministry or counseling.

 Central to this next level of training is a deepened capacity to recognize core issues of shame, contempt, and ambivalence as they are revealed through story, and identify inroads to name and engage these themes more effectively with those in your care.

 You will apply and practice your skills and technique as you take a turn as the group leader and facilitate engagement with other participants’ stories.
 You will receive personal feedback and coaching on your facilitation strengths and opportunities.
 These will be coupled with thoughtful engagement around ways in which your own story has shaped your style of relating.